Parsl/parslguts/pickle.rst

 TODO: review my pickle talk, figure out what is relevant or not. maybe don't need to talk about pickle VM opcodes, just the remote-execution facility at a higher level? and the import facility at a higher level? no need to talk about recursive objects - that's not a user facing problem (unless you're trying to build your own pickle scheme)

+TODO: also mention cloudpickle as a dill-like pickle extension.
+They are both installable alongside each other... and people mostly haven't given me decent argumetns for cloudpickle because people don't dig much into understanding whats going on.

 More info
 =========